Generic Name: antihemophilic factor (recombinant) (AN-tye-HEE-moe-FIL-ik FAK-tor)

 - Talk with your doctor before you travel while you are using Advate.
 Be sure to take along enough of Advate for your treatment while you are traveling

-- Lab tests, including factor VIII levels, may be performed while you take Advate.
+- Lab tests may be performed while you take Advate.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 Possible side effects of Advate: